UCDenver-ccp/Knowtator-2.0/README.md

 2. When a new annotation annotator is added, it is not displayed until view panes are resized.
 3. Can only add annotations to one document at a time since the annotations do not yet know for which file they apply to.
 4. Cannot turn off annotation annotator to remove highlighting.
-5. When MechAnIC view is added, the split between panes is too far to the left.
+5. When Knowtator view is added, the split between panes is too far to the left.
 6. Cannot remove annotations or annotation profiles.

 [protege link]:http://protege.stanford.edu/products.php#desktop-protege